 Click on the subheadings to read more >>

-You have to go to Shopify’s App Store, and search for Syncee that you can find in the Product Sourcing category.
+You have to go to Shopify’s App Store, and search for Syncee that you can find in the Finding and adding products category, Finding suppliers subcategory.
 Then simply click on the green Get button.

 If you have already logged into your Shopify store, you will be immediately directed to the installation page.
 If you were not logged in, please make that step in order to see the page shown below.
 After this, click on the Install app button.